 What is Dry Canning?

-There are two different methods often called “dry canning.”
-One is canning dried foods like wheat, oats, and grains in a metal can with oxygen absorbers.
+- There is ‘dry canning’ dried foods like wheat, oats, and grains in a metal can with oxygen absorbers.
 A special tool seals the metal can.
-There’s nothing wrong with that, but it’s not what I’m talking about today.
 (Find more information on that method of dry canning here.)

-Sometimes by “dry canning” people mean oven canning.
+- Sometimes by ‘dry canning’ people mean oven canning.
 Again, this has to do with dried foods like grains, wheat, and beans.
 This is where you put your food in the jar and put the jar in the oven.
-Then, you take it out and put the lid on, and it seals.
+Then, you take it out and put the lid on, and it seals as it cools.
 There are many problems with this method.
 I won’t go into detail today.
-I’ll try to do videos on both of those topics.

-Note: You can cook and can dried beans with liquid.
+Note: Yes you can cook and can dried beans with liquid.
 Learn more about canning dried beans here.

 A New Kind of Dry Canning